Prepare Your Pet for Your Newborn

 Once your baby is mobile, there is another huge shift for the pet as the baby is no longer an isolated event.
 It moves, it crawls, and it interacts with your pet.

 Dog food and feeding times need to be supervised.
-It is not recommended to leave food out as some pets are food territorial and you might not know this until now as your baby approaches the food .
-Toys should be different form the baby’s so that the pet understands what is theirs and what is the baby’s.
-However once babies are mobile, many of them truly enjoy playing with and chewing on the pets toys too.
+It is not recommended to leave food out as some pets are food territorial and you might not know this until now as your baby approaches the food.
+Toys should be different from the baby’s so that the pet understands what is theirs and what is the baby.
+However, once babies are mobile, many of them truly enjoy playing with and chewing on the pet’s toys too.
 This can be challenging for some pets.
 As some animals act unpredictably around food and toys.

 Both your toddler and your fur baby need safe zones where they can be alone.
-Baby gates are an easy way to create a safe area to leave baby on the floor or for the pet to escape form the hair pulling toddler.
+Baby gates are an easy way to create a safe area to leave the baby on the floor or for the pet to escape from the hair-pulling toddler.
 Crate doors should be left open so the dog has a safe place to escape the toddler and the toddler should be taught to leave the crate alone.

 Remember your attitude and mood is important during times of transition.
 Your pet and baby will take verbal and non-verbal cues from you.
 Supervise all baby and pet interactions for as long as needed.
 Praise good behaviors and mimic the behaviors you are trying to encourage.

 Babies love pets and having a pet is a huge life event for a child.
-Let’s teach nurturing, playing and responsibility.
-Studies show that exposure to pets and other children help to develop immunity and reduce allergies.
+Let’s teach nurturing, playing, and responsibility.
+Studies show that exposure to pets and other children helps to develop immunity and reduce allergies.